Smart Metering and Smart Grid

 Smart meter penetration in EU market by 2030

-Smart utility solutions must achieve reliable connectivity over long periods, often in remote, harsh and hard-to-reach locations - our market-leading modules provide:
+Smart utility solutions must achieve reliable connectivity over long periods, often in remote, harsh and hard-to-reach locations - our modules provide:

 - Battery lives of several years in LPWA models

 - MIMO antennas to greatly reduce errors and boost data speeds

 - Over-the-air updates to avoid unnecessary field visits

 - Wide temperature range to ensure durability in harsh environments

 The utilities sector is a natural fit for connected technologies, and is already being fundamentally transformed with the IoT’s development.
 Connectivity allows utilities companies to move beyond centralised and inefficient practices, to adopt nimble, responsive and automated systems, closer to the point of need.
 In a sector where assets are frequently in remote or hard-to-reach locations, the value of reliable connectivity – with minimal demands on power and maintenance – is clear.
 Utilities already therefore account for the highest number of IoT endpoints, at 23.6% of the 5.81 billion units shipped in 2020 – with plenty of space for growth, as possibilities expand with the intersection of LPWA and 5G.

 Smart meters, intelligent grids and cloud-based platforms allow customers to pay only for what they use; site visits to be largely eliminated; pricing to be more dynamic; and generation to become more efficient, based on accurate prediction of demand.
 IoT sensors can also improve workplace safety for those working in energy facilities, and assist the monitoring of water quality and leakage.
 At a time of rising urban populations coupled with ambitious sustainability targets, new energy sources coming into wider use, and the added complications wrought by COVID-19, the scope of IoT’s application in utilities is truly global.